QUESTIONING EQUIANO

 When you make men slaves, you deprive them of half their virtue, you set them, in your own conduct, an example of fraud, rapine, and cruelty, and compel them to live with you in a state of war; and yet you complain that they are not honest and faithful!
 You stupify them with stripes, and then think it necessary to keep them in a state of ignorance; and yet you assert that they are incapable of learning; that their minds are such a barren soil.
 (The Interesting Narrative, 111-112)

-For Vassa, the difference between West African slavery and trans-Atlantic slavery had an economic dimension.
+For Vassa, the difference between slavery in his homeland and trans-Atlantic slavery had an economic dimension.
 Some key passages in Vassa’s Interesting Narrative shed light on the ways in which slaves were procured for purposes of indigenous use.
 In commenting on battles, he confirmed that:

 The spoils of war were divided accordingly to the merit of the warriors.
 Those prisoners which were not sold or redeemed we kept as slaves: but how different was their condition from that of the slaves in the West Indies!
 With us they do no more work than other members of our community, even their master; their food, clothing and lodging were nearly the same as theirs (except that they were not permitted to eat with those who were freeborn), and there was scarce any other difference between them than a superior degree of importance which the head of the family possesses in our state, and that authority which, as such, he exercises over his household.
 Some of these slaves have even slaves under them as their own property and for their own use.
 (The Interesting Narrative, 9)